Take the quiz

 14 September · 3 minutes

-If you get carried away over the holidays and neglect your oral care routine, but you’re keen to get back to it, then this article is for you.
-We tell you how to look after your teeth, improve oral health and have the best dental hygiene routine post summer.
+If you get carried away over the holidays or fall ill and neglect your oral care routine as a result, but you’re keen to get back to it, then this article is for you.
+We'll show you how to take care of your teeth, improve your oral health, and establish the best dental hygiene routine after a disrupted routine.

 According to a survey conducted by Impress, 35% of UK patients are dissatisfied with their oral health.
-This figure is higher in the UK than other countries that Impress is present in, suggesting there is much room for improvement.
+This figure is higher in the UK than in other countries where Impress is present.
 So how can we improve our oral health?

-Below we explore a number of ways for how to resume or improve your oral health routine and better look after your teeth in general.
+Below, we explore a number of ways to resume or improve your oral health routine and better look after your teeth.

 Father and son brushing their teeth in front of a mirror.

-Even though it may seem obvious, it never hurts to remind ourselves: brushing teeth is the foundation of a good oral care routine.
-If over the break it has proven difficult to brush teeth regularly, it is important to go back to brushing after every meal upon your return to work or studies.
+If, over the break, it was difficult to brush teeth regularly, it's important to go back to brushing after every meal upon your return to work or studies.

-When it comes to the little ones, it is essential to instill a brushing routine from a young age, to avoid oral health problems in the future and guarantee the best dental hygiene routine from the start.
+When it comes to the little ones, it is essential to instil a brushing routine from the time they start to teethe and cut their first tooth.
+Familiarising them with the toothbrush avoids oral health problems in the future and guarantees the best dental hygiene routine from the start.

 Young woman smiling whilst using a water flosser.

-Let’s be honest, over the holidays both adults and children alike neglect their diet.
-People eat out more, have sugary drinks and, in the summer, ice cream is a must, which all compromises our oral health.
+Let’s be honest, over the holidays, or when we're hit with a seasonal flu, both adults and children alike neglect their diet.
+People may eat out of their usual mealtimes, eat more snack-like or comfort foods, and have sugary drinks which all compromises our oral health.

 • Foods rich in fluoride (meat, fish, spinach, onions and lettuce) improve the strength of the tooth enamel and prevent tooth decay.